 The GADWP plugin that has been downloaded millions of times has been a favorite among WordPress users for many years now.
 The reason was not that it was flashy or had many features.
 It didn’t.

 But it performed one function really well and that was displaying your most useful Google Analytics stats in a neat little dashboard right in the WordPress admin dashboard.
 But don’t be mislead by its small size.

-The GADWP plugin dashboard had some cool options like displaying your Google Analytics stats by sessions, users, bounce rate, top pages etc. Also, you could choose the date range from one day to a year.
+The GADWP plugin dashboard had some cool options like displaying your Google Analytics stats by sessions, users, bounce rate, top pages etc. Also, you could choose the date range from one day to up to 3 years.